 The city has plenty of interesting monasteries and temples to explore, including the unmissable Potala Palace, Jokhang Temple, Sera Monastery and Drepung Monastery.

 The bustling centre of Lhasa city is rich with markets and craft shops selling traditional Tibetan items such as prayer flags and incense.
 Most tours of Tibet will include Lhasa on the itinerary!
+Here you will find some of the most famous landmarks in Tibet!

 The Potala Palace is one of the most iconic landmarks in Asia.
 Perched atop a hill high above the city, the white, orange and crimson structure commands attention from wherever you are.
 Potala was first constructed in 1645 with the Red Palace following in 1694.